p4ndev/social-makers/README.md

 # Social makers
 Online social network to makers share their current or future projects.

-# Motivation
-Everyone has ideas, few people make it real due to different reasons.
+The motivation was based on that everyone has ideas, few people make it real due to different reasons.

 One of them, is the lack of raw material or even instructions of how proceed.

 # Overview
-Project is a repository that will group real people, with best intentions to help, share and even sponsor.
+Social makers will be a repository that will group real people, with best intentions to help, share and even sponsor.

 It can be in any field of activity like IoT, Wood, Appliance, Fun, Toys, Garden, Handicraft.